- Offers to list your property for sale on major portals 100% free of charge

 Housesimple Review – Summary:

 We are big fans of online estate agents offering hosted viewings to better bridge the gap to traditional estate agencies.
-Our Housesimple review has found not only does this agent offer unlimited hosted viewings for an additional fee of £295, they even allow you to buy them individually if it’s only half a dozen viewings or so that you need their help with.
+Our Housesimple review has found not only does this agent offer hosted viewings for an additional fee of £35 per viewing.

-All in all, Housesimple is a solid choice if you are considering using an online estate agent.
-Their fees are low and they have some good customer reviews on the likes of TrustPilot and Feefo.
+All in all, Housesimple is a solid choice if you are considering using an online estate agent and live in an area they service.
+You can’t really do much better than free and they have some good customer reviews on the likes of TrustPilot and Feefo.

 Compare Housesimple To Other Online Estate Agents

-So, Housesimple are clearly one of the best options around, but, if you want to compare them to other agents, select one below to run a head-to-head comparison:
+So, Housesimple are clearly a reasonable option, but, if you want to compare them to other agents, select one below to run a head-to-head comparison: